ludvigbohlin/ludvigbohlin.github.io/docs/Internal procedures/Workflows/Other.md

 [*Back to top*](#table-of-contents)

 # Abbreviations and common expressions
-* GTIN
-GTIN stands for Global Trade Item Number and is a GS1 number used to give products and packaging a globally unique identity.
-The number identifies products ...
-* Agg / Aggregation
 * API
 An application programming interface is a connection between computers or between computer programs.
 It is a type of software interface, offering a service to other pieces of software.
 * CRM
 Customer Relationship Management (CRM) is a strategy that companies use to manage interactions with customers and potential customers.
-CRM helps organisations streamline processes, build customer relationships, increase sales, improve customer service, and increase profitability.
+CRM helps organisations streamline processes, build customer relationships, increase sales, improve customer service, and increase profitability.* ERP system
 * Cold Calling
 Cold calling is a technique in which a salesperson contacts individuals who have not previously expressed interest in the offered products or services.
 Cold calling typically refers to solicitation by phone or telemarketing, but can also involve in-person visits, such as with door-to-door salespeople.
 * POC